-Recognising that holistic water management maintains and enhances the efficiency, resilience, desirability and long-term value of our assets and developments, we have continuously implemented water conservation initiatives and tracked our water performance.
-CDL achieved the 2019 CDP A List for water security, an affirmation of CDL's robust water management strategy.
+Recognising that holistic water management maintains and enhances the efficiency, resilience, desirability and long-term value of our assets and

 We regularly review the water management plans for all our properties and introduce initiatives where areas for improvement are identified.
 For instance, plans are underway to upgrade to the latest water efficient toilet fixtures and fittings at City Square Mall.